domsinclair/vtlgen/assets/help/creatingModules.md

 <br>

-The speed of generation is quite remarable and you can generate a million rows of data in a very short time.
+The speed of generation is quite remarkable and you can generate a million rows of data in a very short time.

 ### Easy Table and Module Editing

 There are bound to be occasions when it becomes apparent that your table isn't quite sufficient for your needs, requiring an additional field or two.

 This is where the Data Generator really comes into its own.
 Every function in the Generator is reversible.
-This means that you can you can very easiliy do the following.
+This means that you can you can very easily do the following.

 1) Delete the existing data from the table
 2) Delete the module.